 The engine that powers sustainable organisations

-TCFD, CSRD, SFDR… the list of acronyms can be disconcerting to the uninitiated.
-Despite the potential confusion surrounding ESG regulations and frameworks, this signals a growing momentum towards greater transparency and management of ESG issues.
+TCFD, CSRD, SFDR… the list of acronyms can be confusing, especially when getting started with the ESG topic.
+However, these very ESG regulations and frameworks signal a growing momentum for more transparency and management in reporting ESG issues.

-This article discusses the different regulatory frameworks in the EU, with a special focus on ESG reporting regulations.
+In this article, we explain the different regulatory frameworks in the EU that focus on ESG reporting requirements.